FaZe Rug

-Brian Rafat Awadis (born November 19, 1996), better known as FaZe Rug, is an American YouTuber who produces vlogs, challenges, gaming videos, and pranks on YouTube.
-He is a co-owner of FaZe Clan.
+Brian Rafat Awadis (born November 19, 1996), formerly known online as FaZe Rug (simply known as Rug), is an American YouTuber who produces vlogs, challenges, gaming videos, and pranks on YouTube.
+A former co-owner of FaZe Clan and member for 13 years, he acquired his shares when the entertainment brand began distributing them to its biggest members.

+Awadis announced that he had left FaZe Clan through a post on X on December 27, 2025.
+Since then, he has pursued independent content on the YouTube platform.

 Early life

-Bryan Rafat Awadis was born on November 19, 1996, in San Diego, California, to immigrant Chaldean Assyrian parents from Tel Keppe, Iraq.
+Brian Rafat Awadis was born on November 19, 1996 in San Diego, California, to immigrant Chaldo-Assyrian parents from Tel Keppe, Iraq.
 His father owns two stores.
-Awadis graduated from Mira Mesa Senior High School and attended San Diego Miramar College before dropping out during his freshman year to pursue his YouTube career full-time.
-He can speak the Suret language, although he is not fluent.
+He graduated from Mira Mesa Senior High School and attended San Diego Miramar College before dropping out during his freshman year to pursue his YouTube career full-time.
+He can speak the Suret language, although not fluently.

-YouTube career
+Career

-Awadis and his older brother Brandon started a shared YouTube channel called "fathersonchaldean" on October 11, 2008, uploading their first video the same day.
-They uploaded at least three more videos by the end of 2009, at which point the channel became inactive.
+Awadis and his older brother Brandon (known online as Brawadis) started a shared YouTube channel called "fathersonchaldean" and posted their first video on the same day, October 11, 2008.
+They uploaded at least three more videos by the end of 2009.
+Afterwards, the channel became inactive, but is still on YouTube.
+These videos depicted a stereotypical view of a Chaldean father's attitude towards his son.

-Awadis created his own YouTube channel on July 11, 2012, on which he started posting short clips of Call of Duty gameplay.
-He was invited to join the esports team FaZe Clan, which he now co-owns, in January 2013.
+Awadis created his own YouTube channel on July 11, 2012 under the name FaZe Rug on which he started posting short clips of Call of Duty gameplay.
+He was invited to join the esports team FaZe Clan, which Awadis would eventually co-own, in January 2013.
 He uploaded his first prank video on December 7, 2014.
+He spent the next thirteen years as a member of FaZe Clan.

-In November 2019, Awadis released a song called "Goin' Live" and made a song with Omega ex, accompanied by a music video released in January 2020.

-He was the featured guest in season 17, episode 7 of MTV's Ridiculousness on June 24, 2020.
-Awadis also created a video on April 30, 2021.
-The video contained him with the professional wrestler and son of Rey Mysterio, Dominik Mysterio, titled "Becoming a WWE Superstar for 24 Hours! (ft.
-Dominik Mysterio)".
-Mysterio trained him to become a WWE wrestler.
+While YouTube remained his primary focus, Awadis expanded into several other entertainment ventures.
+In November 2019, Awadis released a song called "Goin' Live".
+A few months later, he was the featured guest in season 17, episode 7 of MTV's Ridiculousness on June 24, 2020.

-Awadis was invited to announce the Los Angeles Chargers 3rd round pick at the 2022 NFL draft (79th overall).
-The pick was used on Baylor safety JT Woods.
+Awadis co-founded 1UP Candy in 2023, a candy brand that specializes in freeze dried candy.

+On December 27, 2025, Awadis announced that he had left FaZe Clan through a post on X. Following his departure, he has continued to pursue independent content on the YouTube platform while retaining the name "FaZe Rug".